 Second of all, you need to have unprotected sex.
 By this we mean that mucous membranes have to come in contact with other mucous membranes or body fluids.
 STIs can also be transmitted if an open wound comes in contact with body fluids and/or a mucous membrane.
 When we use the word body fluid, we mean: semen, blood, vaginal secretions, lubrication and pre-cum.

 Mucous membranes are found in and on the genitals, in and around the anal, as well as in the mouth, throat and eyes.

-To find out if you’ve an STI, you can get tested at an STI centre (like Studentgyn), a Youth Guidance Centre or a health clinic.
-Here you can see their locations in Uppsala.
+To find out if you’ve an STI, you can get tested at an STI centre, a Youth Guidance Centre or a health clinic.
+Here you can find their locations in Uppsala.
 You can also call and talk to the Health Care Advice Line (Vårdguiden) on the phone number 1177, or visit their website.

 Now, how the test’s done depends on how you’ve had sex.
 Since many STIs are local, it’s important that you get tested right on the mucous membrane, the one involved in the sex act.
 The anal, pussy, throat, mouth, etc. are places that might be overlooked during a regular examination.
-Make sure that the ones testing you, are aware of where you need to be tested, it’s common to only leave a urine or blood test.
-Getting tested for STIs is included in the Communicable Diseases Control (Smittskyddslagen, a Swedish law you can read more about here https://www.klamydia.se/smittskyddslagen?language=en), which means that it should be free to get tested if you’ve one of the following STIs: chlamydia, gonorrhea, HIV, hepatitis B and C and syphilis.
+Make sure that the ones testing you, are aware of where you need to be tested.
+It’s common that you get to leave a urine or blood sample.
+Getting tested for STIs is included in the Communicable Diseases Control (Smittskyddslagen, a Swedish law you can read more about here https://www.klamydia.se/smittskyddslagen?language=en), which means that it is free to get tested if you’ve one of the following STIs: chlamydia, gonorrhea, HIV, hepatitis B and C or syphilis.

-It’s usually recommended to wait a week after having unprotected sex before you go and get tested.
+It’s usually recommended that you wait a week after having unprotected sex before you go and get tested.
 Before then, the infection can be hard to detect.